Festivals in Nepal: More Than 50 Festivals

 New Year:

-In Nepal, it is called "Navavarsha," as the official almanac begins from the first day of the first month of Baisakh, practiced as a Nepali New Year.
+In Nepal, it is called Navavarsha, as the official almanac begins on the first day of the first month of Baisakh, which is practiced as a Nepali New Year.
 Usually, it starts in the second week of April.
-People celebrate this new year festival by socializing in different ways, like picnics and getting-together.
+People celebrate this New Year festival by socializing in different ways, like picnics and getting-together.
 This is also a National holiday.

 Lhosar (Tibetan New Year):

-The Tibetans, Sherpas and Manangays, and some of the Tamang and Gurungs who live in high altitudes of Nepal celebrate this Festival as a new year in February.
+The Tibetans, Sherpas, Manangays, and some of the Tamang and Gurungs who live in high altitudes of Nepal celebrate this festival as a new year in February.
 Kathmandu-Swayambhunath and Boudhanath are decorated with colorful prayer flags, and people perform their traditional dances wearing new clothes and jewelry and exchanging gifts.
-The Festival begins with the cleaning of the house thoroughly and everything it.
+The festival begins with thoroughly cleaning the house and everything else.
 Each day is marked by a ritual like the throwing away of evil on the first day, and drinking alcoholic beverages is a part of the Lhosar Festival.
-Hence everyone will be very cheerful at this Festival.
+Hence everyone will be pleased at this festival.
 The monks perform rituals in every monastery for the good of all humanity and hold ceremonies to eliminate evil spirits from the earth.

 Saraswati Puja:

-This is called Shree Panchami, as well as the birthday of Saraswati.
+This is called Shree Panchami, and it is Saraswati birthday.
 Saraswati is the Goddess of Wisdom in Hinduism.
-The students and other people worship the Goddess Saraswati to gain knowledge and wisdom with their deep faith.
+The students and others worship the Goddess Saraswati to gain knowledge and wisdom with their deep faith.
 People celebrate the Saraswati Puja, or Shree Panchami, the birthday of Goddess Saraswati.
 Students worship their pen, pencil, copy, and Book on this auspicious day to please the Goddess and expect good luck and favor in their studies so they become wiser and more knowledgeable.
 People also throng around the idol of Goddess Saraswati, especially in Swayambhunath, and offer flowers, sweets, fruits, etc. Today, small children are taught to read and write; people write on stones and slabs with chalks and pencils.
-This day which falls between January/February is regarded as a very auspicious day for marriages, too, as it is believed that Goddess Saraswati herself blesses the couples.
+This day, which falls between January/February, is regarded as a very auspicious day for marriages, too, as it is believed that Goddess Saraswati herself blesses the couples.
 The astrologers usually fix the marriage date and time in Nepal.

 Shivaratri: